sidmishraw/Broodmother/CODE_OF_CONDUCT.md

 **This is a personal project.**

-**However, suggestions and constructive critisism, etc will be higly appreciated.**
+**However, suggestions and constructive critisism, etc will be highly appreciated.**

 `- Sid`